ibm-cloud-docs/account/bp_account.md

 For the Auditor-Group, assign two access policies that grant viewer access to the `CustApp-Test` and the `CustApp-Prod` resources and resource groups.
 For the Developer-Group, assign two access policies that grant editor access to the `CustApp-Dev` and `CustApp-Test` resources and resource groups.
 For the Admin-Group, assign three access policies that grant administrator access to all three `CustApp` resource groups and their resources.

 You can assign administrator access to everything in an account by creating an access group and assigning two policies to it.
-To create the first policy, use the **IAM services** option, and select **All Identity and Access enabled services** in **Account** with the Administrator platform role and Manager service role.
-To create the second policy, use the **Account Management** option, and select **All Account Management Services** with the Administrator role assigned.
+To create the first policy, select **All Identity and Access enabled services** in **Account** with the Administrator platform role and Manager service role.
+To create the second policy, select **All Account Management Services** with the Administrator role assigned.
 {: tip}

 For more best practices from IBM Garage for Cloud, see [Managing access to resources in {{site.data.keyword.cloud_notm}}](https://cloudnativetoolkit.dev/resources/ibm-cloud/access-control/){: external}.